m-bassetto/m-bassetto.github.io/docs/research/drafts.md

 ## Marco Bassetto - Drafts of work in progress

-### A Theory of Gradual Trade Liberalization and Retrenchment (joint with Zhen Huo and José-Víctor Ríos-Rull),
+### A Theory of Gradual Trade Liberalization and Retrenchment (joint with Zhen Huo and José-Víctor Ríos-Rull)
 in progress

 ### [A Monetary-Fiscal Theory of Sudden Inflations](https://www.minneapolisfed.org/research/staff-reports/a-monetary-fiscal-theory-of-sudden-inflations) (joint with David S. Miller)